Site icon Outdoor Gearzine

 GREGORY Rufus 8

-A combination of popular stylish design and storage
+Popular stylish design and storage capacity

 UltrAspire Zygos 2.5 (currently the successor model 3.0 is on sale)